Raibo/cinemapi/README.md

 # cinemapi
-Practice rest api project on django.
+Practice rest api django project.
 It represents functionality, such as booking and buying tickets to the cinema, viewing movie sessions schedule, movie halls information, etc.

 How to launch:
   1. clone repository